 In December 2017, Dr. Maxat Kassen was awarded with A.Baitursynov Silver Medal for significant achievements in scientific research and excellence in teaching students (Association of Institutions of Higher Education, Almaty, Kazakhstan) and in November 2018 he received a prestigious Scopus Award 2018 for Contribution to Science (Elsevier, The Netherlands).
 In addition, in November 2020 he won one more prestigious distinction: The Web of Science – The Leader of Science Award 2020 in the category “Publication leader in social sciences” for his achievements in scientific research from such a global academic agency as Clarivate (Philadelphia, USA).

-In December 2017, Maxat Kassen was awarded with A.Baitursynov Silver Medal for significant achievements in scientific research and excellence in teaching students (Association of Institutions of Higher Education, Almaty, Kazakhstan) and in November 2018 he received a presitigious Scopus Award 2018 for Contribution to Science (Elsevier, The Netherlands).
-His research chiefly focuses on government information politics, open data politics, e-government, digital politics, methodology of political decision making, public sector innovations, decentralization and federalism studies, political communication and international relations.
-Maxat Kassen has published more than 50 academic articles on related topics, including in various international peer-reviewed impact factor journals and the author of three books, titled “Understanding systems of e-government” (Rowman & Littlefield: New York, 2015), “E-government in Kazakhstan: a case study of multidimensional phenomena” (Routledge: London, 2016) and “Open Data Politics” (Springer: Switzerland, 2019).
+Dr. Maxat Kassen’s research focuses on government information policies, open data politics, e-government, e-participation, digital politics, political decision making, public sector innovations, open government, media politics, decentralization and federalism studies, political communication and international relations.
+He has published more than 50 academic articles on related topics, including in various international peer-reviewed impact factor journals and the author of three books, titled “Understanding systems of e-government” (Rowman & Littlefield: New York, 2015), “E-government in Kazakhstan: a case study of multidimensional phenomena” (Routledge: London, 2016) and “Open data politics” (Springer: Switzerland, 2019).